itspaulai/blueshell-ai/README.md

 # Blueshell - Local Browser AI Chat with PDF Support

 A web application that runs an AI model directly in your browser, featuring PDF document analysis and chat functionality.

-Built with React, TypeScript, and TailwindCSS.
+I offer paid versions of my code to support my work and provide additional value to users: https://blueshellai.com

 ## Features

 - 🤖 **Local AI Model**: Runs entirely in your browser for privacy and offline functionality
 - 📄 **PDF Analysis**: Upload and analyze PDF documents
 - 💬 **Chat Interface**: Natural conversation with AI about general topics and PDF content
-- 🎨 **Modern UI**: Built with Radix UI components and TailwindCSS
 - 💾 **Persistent Storage**: Automatically saves chat history
-- 📱 **Responsive Design**: Works on desktop and mobile devices
+- 📱 **Responsive Design**: Works on Windows, macOS, Chrome OS with Chrome and Edge browsers

 ## Features in Detail